College of Liberal Arts & Social Sciences > Academics > Sociology > Student Resources > Graduate Resources > Graduate Advising FAQ

 Newly Admitted Students

-All new sociology graduate students should have received a welcome packet from the Office of Admission; your next steps are outlined in this packet.
-The College of Liberal Arts and Social Sciences has also compiled a "Next Steps" page.
+All newly admitted sociology graduate students should have received a welcome message from the Office of Admission; your next steps are outlined in this message.
+The College of Liberal Arts and Social Sciences (LAS) has also compiled a "Next Steps" page.
+One of your first next steps should be to submit the "Intent to Enroll" form, which you will find linked on the aforementioned "Next Steps" page.

-For students admitted in autumn, the Department of Sociology typically hosts an orientation on the evening before classes begin.
+For new students, the Department of Sociology typically hosts a mandatory orientation in the first week of classes.
 The Director of Sociology Graduate Studies will contact you with an invitation and more details.

-Moving beyond the first quarter, it is recommended that you enroll in SOC 405: Sociological Perspectives (a contemporary theory course) and SOC 411: Research Methods.
+Moving beyond the first quarter, it is recommended that you enroll in SOC 405: Sociological Perspectives (a contemporary theory course) and SOC 411: Research Methods in the winter quarter.

-In the spring, it is recommended that you enroll in either SOC 412: Data Analysis or SOC 413: Qualitative Methods and an elective in which you are interested.
+In the spring, it is recommended that you enroll in SOC 412: Data Analysis and SOC 413: Qualitative Methods.
+Alternatively, you may take SOC 412 OR SCO 413 and an elective course.

 Coursework and Program Requirements